You may wish to see an introductory page to this section first.

 Museum of the City of Girona: Mosaic of the Circus: details: (left-above) Calimorus, the charioteer of the Blues, one of the four factions which competed in the races; (left-below) the "naufragium" of Limenius and an obelisk and statues on the "spina" (thorn), the raised area around which the chariots raced; (right) the "carceres", boxes from which the chariots started the race, and above them Mars and Rea Silvia

 The pictor imaginarius, the craftsman who designed this complex mosaic most likely depicted a specific race which must have been well known at the time, perhaps because one of the chariots crashed.
 The Romans called naufragium such occurrences, the same word they used for a shipwreck.
 In this mosaic it is clear that the charioteers wore a helmet as a safety measure.
 You may wish to see a mosaic portraying charioteers which was found at Merida.
-Usually these mosaics depict four chariots, but a mosaic which was found at Lyons shows eight chariots, two per faction (certamen binarum) - it opens in another window and the Circus Maximus of Rome had twelve carceres for a certamen ternarum, a race with three chariots per faction.
+Usually these mosaics depict four chariots, but a mosaic which was found at Lyon shows eight chariots, two per faction (certamen binarum) and the Circus Maximus of Rome had twelve carceres for a certamen ternarum, a race with three chariots per faction.

 Archaeological Museum of Catalonia - Girona branch: Mosaic of Theseus and Ariadne; (inset) detail of a IInd century AD sarcophagus found near Rome in 1889 and now at the Metropolitan Museum of New York; it shows Ariadne giving Theseus a ball of thread at the entrance to the Labyrinth

 This mosaic was initially believed to portray Apollo with a Muse, but today the man is thought to hold a ball of thread which identifies him as Theseus and the woman as Ariadne.
 They resemble statues and a lot of attention is paid to the depiction of Theseus' muscular body.
 The Athenian hero is often portrayed while killing the Minotaur while Ariadne is often seen together with Dionysus/Bacchus whom she married after having been abandoned by Theseus.

 Archaeological Museum of Catalonia - Barcelona branch: Mosaic of Bellerophon and Chimera